buraglio/singularity/README-database.txt

+Install postgresql (INSTALL.txt) and configure as such:

 postgres
 user root
 database blackhole owned by root

-Need to allow apache procress to access to all tables and the seq
+Apache process needs to access to all tables and the seq

 sudo su - postgres
 psql -d template1